floriancafiero/Function_words/readme.md

 It allows for personalized definition of function words.
 Function words are sorted by grammatical natures, which can be selected or not, depending on the expected use.

-A user wanting to remove stopwords to build a word cloud or a topic modeling might chose the most extension function words list, while someone working on authorship attribution might adopt a more focused list, depending on the precise context.

 ## 💡 Supported Grammatical Categories

-This package provides curated lists of **function words** and **auxiliary forms** for multiple languages, including English, French, Latin, Spanish, Dutch, and historical languages such as Medieval Occitan.
+This package provides curated lists of **function words** and **auxiliary forms**.
 These lists are designed to support linguistic analysis, text preprocessing, token filtering, and computational processing across different corpora.

+A user wanting to remove stopwords to build a word cloud or a topic modeling might chose the most extension function words list, while someone working on authorship attribution might adopt a more focused list, depending on the precise context.

 The supported grammatical categories include: